Course Outline

 Operational Excellence and Cost Management for Government

-- Overview of the Well-Architected Framework and key pillars for government
+- Overview of the Well-Architected Framework and key pillars relevant to government operations

-- Cost models, billing, and cost optimization strategies for government agencies
+- Cost models, billing processes, and cost optimization strategies for government budgets

-- Monitoring, alerting, and basic incident response concepts for government operations
+- Monitoring, alerting, and basic incident response concepts for government IT systems

 Analytics, Integration, and Business Use Cases for Government

-- Overview of analytics services (Athena, Redshift, QuickSight) and typical use cases for government
+- Overview of analytics services (Athena, Redshift, QuickSight) and typical use cases in government

-- Serverless integration patterns for event-driven workflows in the public sector
+- Serverless integration patterns for event-driven workflows in government applications

 Workshop: Mapping Business Requirements to AWS Solutions for Government